lucasnye/team_1_sample/examples/acp_base/self_evaluation/README.md

 ## 🚀 Job Offering Setup in ACP Visualiser

-Set up your job offering in the ACP Visualiser by following these steps.
-Each step includes its purpose, how to do it, a tip, and a screenshot for clarity.
+Set up your job offering by following steps.

 ---